evelynjulia/a500_notebooks/project_idea.md

 Have 3 papers and a dataset by Friday.

 In the report we will have 6 pages of setting and analysis and 6 pages of our own data analysis etc.
+- Have 2 or 3 pages on the PBL scheme and how it works
+- have a season's worth of data

 Could look at source code?
 (With Phil and Henryk):